invicticide/fractive/doc/source/start.md

 {icon-inline-link} appears on links which expand in-place to reveal more detailed information about the topic.

+# Support

+Fractive is maintained on GitHub at [https://github.com/invicticide/fractive](https://github.com/invicticide/fractive)

+Bug reports and feature requests can be filed [here](https://github.com/invicticide/fractive/issues) (you will need a GitHub account).
+Please do a quick search for your issue before filing, to prevent duplicates.

 # License

 Fractive is licensed under [AGPL-3.0+](https://github.com/invicticide/fractive/blob/dev/license.md).